botanky/word_stats/README.md

 file6 shows number of character in each line. file7 shows number of charachers in each word.

-the text you want to analyze shoul be written on line 13.
+the text you want to analyze should be written on line 13.